setu-cert-comp-sci-2025/showcase/unit-2/web-2-podcast-1/web.md

 Podcast

-The HDip curse team discuss approaching IT as an Adult Learner
+The HDip course team discuss approaching IT as an Adult Learner